 Tasting the Winning Croissant of 2018

-Having procured a single croissant in a paper bag, and wandered around in search of a quiet square in which to taste the bounty.
+Having procured a single croissant in a paper bag, I wandered around in search of a quiet square in which to taste the bounty.
 Lacking a napkin only proved how buttery this croissant was: it left the bag incredibly greasy, and pulling it apart carefully in sections still resulted in oil-slicked fingers.
-This boded well, though.
+This all boded well, of course.

 Read related: My picks for the best crepes and creperies in Paris